 Early in 2008, the Lord called beautiful Linda Talley to live with Him.
 What the Lord accomplished through this amazing lady will reverberate throughout eternity.
 And, now, Alison Talley serves by Pastor Brad’s side, sharing her wonderful spiritual gift of encouragement (and, other gifts) with our church body along with her really cool Australian accent.
 Between the two of them, they have five amazing children and nine – even more amazing – grandchildren!
 Pastor Brad and the elders, deacons, staff, and church body at Grace are all excited to see, not only what God will do in our day, but also trusting him for what He will do for generations to come through GCC.

 Bert is a native of Alabama and has been a member of Grace Community Church for twelve years.
 His wonderful wife is Kelley, a homemaker and homeschooler.
 They have two children, Peter and Betsy.
 At Grace, Bert and Kelley have served in various capacities in children's ministry as teachers and shepherds, and they have participated and given leadership to the drama ministry.
 Bert is an Associate Professor of Theatre at Campbell University, and he's actively involved in Christians in Theatre Arts, a national organization of theatre professionals, scholars, and drama ministries dedicated to encouraging and equipping Christians to impact the world and further the kingdom of God through theatre.
+Bert serves as a home group leader.
 Their family lives in Buies Creek.

 Lee was born and raised in Bertie County, located in northeastern North Carolina.
 After graduating from East Carolina University with his B.S.B.A. in Management, he began working for his family's business, where he currently serves as CFO.
 Lee moved to the area after marrying his wife, Stacy, in 2010.
 They began attending Grace in the fall of 2011.
 Shortly thereafter, they became members of Grace.
 Lee is the father of two precious girls, Evelyn and Isadora, and joyfully serves as a member of the Creative Arts team, a home group leader, and an elder.